maryammod/personal-website/content/posts/how-to-transfer-a-million-files-between-two-linux-computers.md

 ---
 title: How to transfer files between two Linux computers
 description: >-
-  My goal is transferring a million images from a linux server to my local Linux computer fast and efficiently.
+  The goal of this post is transferring a million images from a linux server to the local Linux computer fast and efficiently.
 date: 2020-09-07T19:25:58.352Z
 published: true
 cover_image: /images/uploads/template-2-.jpg